The Tolpuddle Martyrs' Festival takes place on 19 - 21 July 2019

 The Tolpuddle Martyrs’ Festival is an annual festival held in the village of Tolpuddle, Dorset.
-TUC’s national organiser, Carl Roper, PCS president, Clara Paillard and Shakira Martin, president of NUS are just some the speakers at this year’s festival, which takes place on 20 – 22 July.
+TUC’s president, Mark Serwotka, the shadow Labour minister Laura Pidcock and Shakira Martin, president of NUS are just some the speakers at this year’s festival, which takes place on 19 – 21 July.

-Tom Jones, head of policy at Thompsons Solicitors, said: “During the Tolpuddle Martyrs’ Festival, we remember the sacrifice of the six men who were successful in forming one of the earliest trade unions in the UK, fighting unfair working conditions and poor pay.
+Nick Seymour, of Thompsons Solicitors, said: “As a campaigning law firm acting only for injured people and employees and never for insurers or employers it is an honour to be able to recognise the personal sacrifice of six men who formed one of the earliest trade unions in the UK, fighting unfair working conditions and poor pay.